MicrosoftDocs/powerapps-docs/articles/app-from-office.md

 # Show data from Office 365 in PowerApps #

-Connect to Office 365, and then configure your app to perform these tasks:
+Connect to Office 365 Users, and then configure your app to search for one or more users or to show information about a user, such as name, job, title, and direct reports.
+Connect to Office 365 Outlook, and then configure your app to send mail.

-- Show information about the current user
-- Show information about another user
-- Show the direct reports of another user
-- Search for users
-- Send mail

 **Prerequisites**

+1. Install [PowerApps](http://aka.ms/powerappsinstall) on a tablet, a laptop, or a desktop computer that's running Windows.
+1. Open PowerApps.
-- Install [PowerApps](http://aka.ms/powerappsinstall), and then open it.
-(Advance through the welcome screens by selecting the arrow near the lower-right corner, and then sign in by providing your credentials.)
+1. Sign in for the first time by swiping left (or selecting the arrow near the lower-right corner) to advance through the welcome screens and then providing your credentials.
-- Learn how to [configure a control](get-started-test-drive.md#configure-a-control) in PowerApps.

 ## Connect to Office 365 ##
 1. Open PowerApps, and then select **Connections** on the **File** menu (near the left edge), and then select **Add connection**.